-We would like to suggest that emphasis should be placed not on the hypothesis that the cortex simply seeks to represent the sensory data efficiently, but rather on the notion that it builds a probabilistic internal model for those data.
-Such a change in emphasis from the original redundancy reduction hypothesis has recently been compellingly argued for by Barlow (2001a,b).
-1
+We would like to suggest that emphasis should be placed not on the hypothesis that the cortex simply seeks to represent the sensory data efficiently, but rather on the notion that it builds a probabilistic internal model for that data.
+Such a change in emphasis from the original redundancy reduction hypothesis has recently been compellingly argued for by Barlow (2001a; 2001b).a

 In such a framework, it is natural to think of neural networks not as simply transforming the input signals into coded representations having some desired properties (such as sparseness), but rather as modeling the structure of the sensory data.
-Viewed in this light, datadriven probabilistic models make as much sense at higher levels of the processing hierarchy as at the earliest stages of the visual system.
-Although not being the focus of the large majority of work on sensory coding (reviewed in Simoncelli & Olshausen, 2001), this point of view has nonetheless been emphasized by a number of researchers (see e.g. Dayan, Hinton, Neal, & Zemel, 1995; Hinton, Dayan, Frey, & Neal, 1995; Hinton & Ghahramani, 1997; Mumford, 1994; Olshausen & Field, 1997; Rao & Ballard, 1999) and is also the approach we take.
+Viewed in this light, data-driven probabilistic models make as much sense at higher levels of the processing hierarchy as at the earliest stages of the visual system.
+Although not being the focus of the large majority of work on sensory coding (reviewed in Simoncelli and Olshausen, 2001), this point of view has nonetheless been emphasised by a number of researchers (see e.g. (Mumford, 1994; Dayan et al., 1995; Hinton et al., 1995; Hinton and Ghahramani, 1997; Olshausen and Field, 1997; Rao and Ballard, 1999)) and is also the approach we take.

-1.2.
-Modeling V1 receptive fields with sparse coding
+1.2 Modeling V1 receptive fields with sparse coding

 In an influential paper, Olshausen and Field (1996) showed how the classical receptive fields of simple cells in V1 can be understood in the framework of sparse coding.
-The basic idea is to model the observed data (random variables) x_j as a weighted sum of some hidden (latent) random variables s_i , to which Gaussian noise has been added: 2
+The basic idea is to model the observed data (random variables) $x_j$ as a weighted sum of some hidden (latent) random variables $s_i$ , to which Gaussian noise has been added:b

-$$x{j} = \sum{i=1}^{n} a{ji} s{i} + n{j}. \tag{1}$$
+$$x_j = \sum{i=1}^n a{ji} s_i + n_j.$$ (1)